an abstract photo of a curved building with a blue sky in the background

 The session invites you into a quiet evening of reflection and release.
-As the moon reaches its fullness, we walk slowly beneath its light, allowing what has been growing quietly within us to become visible.
 Along the way, we will meet the trees in their night presence, noticing how they stand in stillness, how shadows gather and soften around them.
 Our steps will bring us to an open space where the night sky stretches wide above.
-In the quiet darkness of the new moon, you may turn inwards, sensing the gentle glow within yourself, and allow a new intention to take root.
-In the gentle glow of the full moon, you may begin to sense what feels complete, and perhaps what is ready to be laid down.

 Upcoming Sessions